How Does Scoring Work In The Olympics?

 Every other year the Olympics are held and over 200 countries compete in over 300 events in the summer and 100 events in the winter.
-For each event there is a gold, silver, and bronze medal awarded to the top three teams or athletes.
-There are several countries that will collect many medals throughout the competition.
+For each event there is a gold, silver, and bronze medal awarded to the top three teams or individual athletes.
+Every country has the opportunity to win as many medals as possible.

 There is no official ranking system to determine a winner of the Olympics competition.
 However, each country is free to use their own method for ranking and reporting country performance.